waku-org/specs/standards/application/reliable-channel-api.md

    - Each chunk is retried independently if not acknowledged
    - When using WAKU2-RLN-RELAY, each chunk consumes one message slot per epoch
    - Large messages may take multiple epochs to send completely
-   - Partial acknowledgments allow applications to show progress to users
+   - Partial acknowledgements allow applications to show progress to users

 ## Security/Privacy Considerations

 1. **Encryption**: All participants in a Reliable Channel MUST be able to decrypt messages.
    Implementations SHOULD use the same encryption layer (encoder/decoder) for all messages.

-2. **Sender identity**: The `sender_id` is used to differentiate acknowledgments.
+2. **Sender identity**: The `sender_id` is used to differentiate acknowledgements.
-   Implementations SHOULD ensure that acknowledgments are only considered valid when they originate from a different sender.
+   Implementations SHOULD ensure that acknowledgements are only considered valid when they originate from a different sender.

 3. **Channel isolation**: Messages in different channels are isolated.
    A participant SHOULD only process messages that match their channel ID.